 Now that you know what to look for in a quality resume template, the answer is YES!
 Yes, using a quality template such as those sold by Distinctive Resume Templates will give you an incredible competitive advantage in the job market.
 In addition, our templates can also save you a large amount of time and aggravation and can even give you new ideas about how to present your work history and qualifications in the best light.

 My advice is to review our portfolio of templates and choose the format and design that best matches your vision of your resume.
 As a job hunter, you might want to copy and paste the content of your existing resume into the template.
-Or, you may choose to write the content right in the template itself.
+Or, you may choose to write the content of your resume right in the template itself.
 Either way, the result will be a highly effective, eye-catching, ATS-friendly resume that looks completely custom-designed and will help you land your dream job faster.